Benn breaks scoreless tie early in 2nd, Stars top Wild 4-1

 Radek Faksa’s one-timer on a precision 2-on-1 pass from Tyler Seguin came five minutes later, and Jani Hakanpaa tipped in a shot from Roope Hintz midway through the period.

+“We wanted to play faster all year,” Dallas coach Pete DeBoer said.
+“Typically that allows you in the second periods with the long change if you can play fast to catch teams, and I think we did that tonight.”

-Joel Eriksson Ek scored on a power play to get Minnesota within 3-1 late in the second period, and the Wild had Ryan Hartman’s goal just 30 seconds later called off for goalie interference against Jordan Greenway.
+Joel Eriksson Ek scored on a power play to get Minnesota within 3-1 late in the second, and the Wild had Ryan Hartman’s goal just 30 seconds later called off for goalie interference against Jordan Greenway.
+Minnesota has lost five consecutive road games in regulation.

+“We get a positive situation, score a goal at the end of the second period, (Greenway is) going to the net, trying to do all the right things, takes a route and the goalie just happens to be there,” Wild coach Dean Evason said.
+“It’s the right call, but we need a break like that to go our way.”

 Hintz added an empty-netter for his 22nd of the season with 2:11 remaining, and Jake Oettinger made 38 saves for Dallas.
 Jason Robertson had two assists.